 2.2.3.7 [no] entry <n> match ip route-source

-This command defines the access lists to be used to find out if the Router ID for the OSPF route source matches the entry.
+This command determines the access lists to be used when finding out if the Router ID for the OSPF route source matches the entry.

 This clause is only applied to OSPF route filtering.